 It is the final day when you drive back to Kathmandu.
 Following the Prithivi Highway, enjoying the view of hills and forests along with traditional Nepali villages, you reach Kathmandu after 6-7 hours drive from Pokhara.

 How is the accommodation facility along the Annapurna Circuit?

-What is the best time foold nor too hot.
+What is the best time neither cold nor too hot?
 The teahouses are packed as a lot of trekkers visit the Annapurna region during these periods.

 Winter (December-February) is not an ideal time as the high passes get blocked due to heavy snowfall.
 Even the locals move to the lower regions as it gets freezing cold.
 At higher altitudes, even the daytime temperature drops down to minus degrees.
 It is better to avoid trekking this region in winter.

 Summer (June-August) has its pros and cons when it comes to trekking the Annapurna Circuit.
 The upper part of Manang lies in the rain shadow region of Nepal, resulting in low rainfall.
 Thus, Manang valley seems to be lush green.
 The trails are almost empty, and the locals enjoy their free time during this period.
 So, for the avid trekker who desires solitude and wants to experience the local lifestyle, the monsoon seems to be just about perfect.
 However, the lower region of the circuit witnesses heavy rainfall during the period resulting in landslides and floods.
 Forests are filled with leeches and insects.
 Get proper updates about the trail.

 What are the chances of altitude sickness while doing Annapurna Circuit Trek?

 There is always a chance of suffering from altitude sickness in the high Himalayas.
 Even experienced trekkers and mountaineers face the problem of altitude sickness.